 San Andreas Data Breach Class Action Lawsuit

 At the moment, San Andreas cannot determine whether any patient information was stolen or sold by the attackers, though in data breach events, that is always likely.
-San Andreas Regional Center has not identified any instances of data misuse, but files accessible to the attackers may have included the following:
+San Andreas Regional Center has not identified any instances of data misuse.

 San Andreas says their IT security policies are being updated, and additional cybersecurity safeguards are being implemented.
 Complimentary credit monitoring and identity theft protection services are being offered to affected victims, though attorneys believe those affected may deserve more compensation.